fangggf/fangggf.github.io_bak/about/index.md

 <script type="text/javascript" src="../assets/js/jquery.min.js"></script>

 <p>Hi there!
-I'm Gongfan Fang.
-I graduated from Zhejiang University in 2022 with a Master's degree, advised by <a href="https://person.zju.edu.cn/en/msong">Prof. Mingli Song</a>.
-Prior to this, I received my Bachelor’s degree in Computer Science from Zhejiang University in 2019.
-My research interest mainly lies in computer vision and machine learning.
-Now, I'm working closely with <a href="https://scholar.google.com/citations?user=4OjO-WYAAAAJ&hl=en">Dr. Jie Song (Zhejiang University)</a>, <a href="https://sites.google.com/site/sitexinchaowang/">Prof. Xinchao Wang (National University of Singapore)</a> and <a href="https://chengchaoshen.github.io/">Prof. Chengchao Shen (Central South University)</a>.
-In this year, I will be pursuing my PhD degree at National University of Singapore</p>
+I'm Gongfan Fang (方共凡).
+I graduated from <a href="https://www.vipazoo.cn/">Visual Intelligence and Pattern Analysis (VIPA) Lab @ Zhejiang University</a> with a Master's degree in 2022, advised by <a href="https://person.zju.edu.cn/en/msong">Prof. Mingli Song</a>.
+Prior to this, I earned my Bachelor’s degree in Computer Science from Zhejiang University in 2019.
+During my time at Zhejiang University, I worked closely with <a href="https://scholar.google.com/citations?user=4OjO-WYAAAAJ&hl=en">Dr. Jie Song (Zhejiang University)</a>, <a href="https://sites.google.com/site/sitexinchaowang/">Prof. Xinchao Wang (National University of Singapore)</a> and <a href="https://chengchaoshen.github.io/">Prof. Chengchao Shen (Central South University)</a>.
+In this year, I will be a Ph.D student at <a href="">Learning and Vision (LV) Lab @ National University of Singapore</a>, focusing on efficient algorithms for computer vision and machine learning.</p>

 <h2> Publications </h2>